Introduction to Static Site Generation in Next.js Applications

 Adding Content to Page

-Let’s head to pages\index.js file and remove the content of Home component and change it like this:
+Let’s head to src/app/page.ts file and change its content to something like this:

 return (